mekot16/Triple-X/README.md

 # Triple-X
 A simple number guessing game to brush up on my C++ skills.<br/><br/>
+The player must <i>hack</i> their way into a series of secure servers by guessing the correct codes.<br/>
-The player will be given the sum and product of a set of three numbers ranging 1-10 (duplicate numbers allowed).<br/>
+The player will be given the sum and product of a set of three numbers (duplicates allowed).
+The range of possible integers will increase as the player hacks into more servers, ranging from 1 to the level's corresponding difficulty.<br/>
-The player will have to correctly guess these three numbers before their guesses run out.
+The player must correctly guess these three numbers before their guesses run out.

 ## Compile
 Navigate to your directory within the Developer Command Prompt for VS 2019 (or a similar compiler). <br/>